 AT&T Dividend Stock Analysis

 A fat AT&T dividend has attracted many investors to this stock.
-In addition, my dividend stock investing colleague Mr. Dividend Daze has made a couple purchases this year.
+And it is a popular pick by dividend bloggers.

 Therefore, I thought it time to take a closer look at this well known company.
 Most noteworthy, it is one of my larger holdings.
 Please join me for a dividend deep dive of this huge telecommunications firm.